Almon Brown Strowger: Telephone exchange

-Anecdotally, Strowger's undertaking business was losing clients to a competitor whose telephone-operator wife was redirecting everyone who called for Strowger.
+A commonly told story holds that Strowger believed that his undertaking business was losing clients to a competitor whose wife was a local telephone operator and was preventing telephone calls from being routed to Strowger's business and re-routing them to her husband's business instead, following his discovery in the newspaper that a friend's funeral was being handled elsewhere.
 Motivated to remove the intermediary operator, he invented the first automatic telephone exchange in 1889; he received its patent in 1891.
 It is reported that he initially constructed a model of his invention from a round collar box and some straight pins.

 Finances

-While he may have come up with the idea, he was not alone in his endeavors and sought the assistance of his nephew William and others with a knowledge of electricity and money to realise his concepts.
+While Strowger may have come up with the idea, he was not alone in his endeavors and sought the assistance of his nephew William and others with a knowledge of electricity and money to realise his concepts.
 With this help the Strowger Automatic Telephone Exchange Company was formed and it installed and opened the first commercial exchange in (his then home town of) La Porte, Indiana, on November 3, 1892, with about 75 subscribers and capacity for 99.
 He married Susan A. (1846–1921) from Massachusetts in 1897 as his second wife.
 Strowger sold his patents to his associates in 1896 for $1,800 (about $59,000 in 2021) and sold his share in the Automatic Electric Company for $10,000 (about $330,000 in 2021) in 1898.
 His patents were subsequently sold to Bell Systems for $2.5 million in 1916 (about $63,000,000 in 2021).

 The company's engineers continued development of Strowger's designs and submitted several patents in the names of its employees.
 It also underwent several name changes.
 Strowger himself seems to have not taken part in this further development.
-He subsequently moved to St. Petersburg, Florida, and appears to have returned to being an undertaker, as H.P.
-Bussey Funeral Home records report an unidentified body being moved "for Mr. Strowger" in December 1899.
-The same funeral home subsequently buried Strowger himself.
+He subsequently moved to St. Petersburg, Florida.
 Strowger was a man of some wealth at his death and was reported as owning at least a city block of property.

 Death

-He died, aged 63, of an aneurysm after suffering from anemia, at St. Petersburg, Pinellas County, Florida, and was buried in Greenwood Cemetery the next day.
+Strowger died, aged 63, of an aneurysm after suffering from anemia, at St. Petersburg, Pinellas County, Florida; he was buried in Greenwood Cemetery the next day.
 His grave is marked with the traditional white headstone with an inscription that reads: "Lieut.
 A.B.
 Strowger, Co.
 A, 8 NY Cav."

 He was survived by his widow Susan A. Strowger (1846–1921).
 After her death in Tampa, Florida, on April 14, 1921, her obituary appeared in the St. Petersburg Times, claiming she had additional "revolutionary" Strowger designs, but she had refused to make them public while she was alive because only others would profit from her husband's designs.
 She had claimed that her husband had only received $10,000 for his invention, when he should have received $1,000,000.